 At the HPE stand they showed the new HPE ProLiant gen 10 servers and their current storage portfolio 3PAR, Nimble.
-A beta version of the HPE ProLiant DL360 G10 was displayed and there was a iLO5 demo.
+A beta version of the HPE ProLiant DL360 G10 was displayed and there was an iLO5 demo.

 The Dell EMC stand was one of the largest on VMworld.
-They displayed all their main products and were displaying demo’s.
+They displayed all their main products and were displaying demos.

 I could blog all day about the announcements and sessions but luckily all information is available for everyone.
-You can find the sessions at the vendor websites or on YouTube.
+You can find the sessions on the vendor websites or on YouTube.
 The company I work for has created a dedicated page to display all the VMworld news items.

-Download the desired firmware from the HPE website.
+Download the firmware from the HPE website.

-Extract the bin file.
+Extract the bin file from the downloaded bundle.

 Enable the FTP service on the controller with the command: “set protocols ftp enabled”.